Andrey Sazonov with his wife, Viktoriya, in front of the court. October 2025

 Case History

-In January 2019, Andrey Sazonov, the father of two minor (at that time) children, the deputy general director of an energy company, faced persecution for his faith.
-A criminal case was initiated against him for organizing extremist activities, and then accused of financing it.
-After the search and interrogation, the believer was placed in a pre-trial detention center, then under house arrest, and six months later — under a ban on certain actions.
+In January 2019, Andrey Sazonov, father of two (minor at the time), deputy general director of an energy company, faced persecution for his faith.
+A criminal case was initiated against him for organizing extremist activity, and later he was charged with financing it.
+After the search and interrogation, the believer was placed in a pretrial detention center, then under house arrest, and 6 months later — under a ban on certain actions.
 The court considered the case from June 2020 to December 2021.
-As a result, Sazonov was sentenced to a fine of 500,000 rubles.
-The appeal overturned this decision and sent the case for a new trial to the same court, but with a different composition.
-In June 2022, repeated hearings began, and in October 2023, the court imposed a fine of 450,000 rubles on the believer.
-In January 2024, a second court of appeal sent the case back for reconsideration.
-In October 2025, the court again imposed a fine of 450 thousand rubles on Andrey.
+As a result, Sazonov was fined 500,000 rubles.
+The court of appeal overturned this decision and sent the case for a new trial to the same court, but composed of different judges.
+In June 2022, hearings began a second time, and in October 2023, the court imposed a fine of 450,000 rubles on the believer.
+In January 2024, after a second appeal hearing the case was sent back again for reconsideration.
+In October 2025, the court again fined Andrey 450,000 rubles.

 Timeline